kaipasciak/DEX/README.md

 The smart contracts are divided into core and periphery contracts.
 The core contracts include `DEXFactory.sol` and `DEXPair.sol`.
 The periphery contracts include `DEXRouter.sol` and `DEXQuoter.sol`.
 The factory creates and manages pair contracts, and pair contracts represent a unique liquidity pool token for a given pair of tokens to be swapped.
 The router simplifies swaps and liquidity management for users and dApps, and the quoter is a library that provides utility functions for pricing and data fetching.

+The quoter, to keep all of the functions pure, uses create2 to determine the pair contract address ina  couple of its functions for a given pair.
+A script was written for this to get the init code of the pair contract.
+It can be run from the command line as follows: npx hardhat run scripts/PairInitCodeHash.js

 TODO: Finish

 ## Frontend Description